FarmlinkKentucky/Farmlink/README.md

 ## About Farmlink

-Farmlink is a web application designed to connect local farmers and consumers in Kentucky's 3rd District.
-It aims to promote sustainability, support the local economy, and provide an easy way for residents to access fresh, locally-grown produce.
+Farmlink is a web application to help connect local farmers and consumers in Kentucky's 3rd District.
+Our app's goal is to promote sustainability, support the local economy, and provide an easy way for people to access fresh, locally-grown produce.

 ## Founders